AoiKuiyuyou/AoikTopDownParser/README.md

 # AoikTopDownParser
-A top-down recursive-descendent parser generator.
+A top-down recursive descent predictive or backtracking parser generator.

 Tested working with:
-- Python 2.7, 3.6
+- Python 2.7, 3.7

 ## Table of Contents
 - [Setup](#setup)